-Many published regional studies of CO_2 storage capacity quote single values for the capacity of individual formations, sometimes with ranges allowing for uncertainty in a single parameter such as the proportion of porespace that can be utilised for storage ('storage efficiency') e.g. Medina et al. (2011).
-The reporting of individual studies varies, but some provide storage estimates to 6 significant figures, implying a precision of greater than 0.001 %.
-However, this precision is clearly unachievable, since the commonly used methodologies for capacity calculation of so-called saline aquifers (e.g. Goodman et al. 2011) requires inputs which are inherently variable over the area of assessment, such as the thickness of the formation, net:gross ratio (the proportion of usable reservoir within the overall unit thickness), and porosity.
+Many published regional studies of CO2 storage capacity quote single values for the capacity of individual formations, sometimes with ranges allowing for uncertainty in a single parameter such as the proportion of pore space that can be utilised for storage ("storage efficiency"), e.g. Medina et al. (2011).
+The reporting of individual studies varies but some provide storage estimates to six significant figures, implying a precision of greater than 0.001 %.
+However, this precision is clearly unachievable since the commonly used methodologies for capacity calculation of saline aquifers (e.g. Goodman et al., 2011) requires inputs which are inherently variable over the area of assessment, such as the thickness of the formation, net: gross ratio (the proportion of usable reservoir within the overall unit thickness) and porosity.
 When offshore locations are considered, data are usually available from only a small number of borehole penetrations, often with a spacing between boreholes of several kilometres.
-While there are published methods for dealing with such uncertainty (Burruss et al., 2009; Smith et al., 2011), estimates of the variability of each input parameter must be made, and suitable software employed for the calculation.
+While there are published methods for dealing with such uncertainty (Burruss et al., 2009; Keating et al., 2011; Smith et al., 2011; Pawar et al., 2016), estimates of the variability in each input parameter must be made and suitable software employed for the calculation.
 Consequently the use of single-value storage estimates is both quicker and cheaper than full probabilistic assessments.

 Furthermore, capacity assessments will largely depend on expert interpretation of geological data, and are therefore dependent on the prior knowledge and experience of individual experts (see Curtis, 2012, for summary).
 Studies have shown that geological experts are subject to a range of cognitive biases, as are all individuals (Kahneman et al., 1982), that combined with differences in prior experience can influence their interpretation of data leading to subjective results (e.g. Phillips, 1999; Polson and Curtis, 2010; Bond et al., 2012).
-As a result, an estimate of the uncertainty of single-value storage capacities is of practical use, not least with assessments already published but lacking an assessment of uncertainty.
-This is of particular practical importance where a storage estimate falls close to a cut-off value, below which, for example, a potential storage unit may be rejected as being too small to be economically viable.
-For example, a regional screening study (Wilkinson et al., 2010) rejected all units below an arbitrary 50 Mt of estimated CO2 storage capacity.
-For an individual storage project the minimum acceptable storage capacity value is likely to be determined by the volume of CO2 to be stored over the project lifetime.
+As a result, an estimate of the uncertainty in single-value storage capacities is of practical use, not least with assessments already published but lacking an assessment of uncertainty.
+This is of particular practical importance where a storage estimate falls close to a cut-off value, below which, for example, a potential storage unit may be rejected as having a storage capacity that is too low to be economically viable.
+For example, a regional screening study (Wilkinson et al., 2010) rejected all units below an arbitrary 50 Mt of estimated CO_2 storage capacity.
+For an individual storage project the minimum acceptable storage capacity value is likely to be determined by the volume of CO_2 to be stored over the project lifetime.